stats285/stats285.github.io/assets/assignments/02/faq.md

 **I have set up my cluster, but there is no GPU accelators that I can use.**

-Perhaps you did not edited your GCE qouta for GPU.
-You need to request GPU quota increase as stated in item 9 of [Setup GCE](https://stats285.github.io/assets/assignments/02/assignment2#part-1-setup-google-compute-engine)
+Perhaps you did not edit your GCE qouta for GPU.
+You need to request an increase in GPU quota as stated in item 9 of [Setup GCE](https://stats285.github.io/assets/assignments/02/assignment2#part-1-setup-google-compute-engine)

 **It is taking more than 30 min to build a cluster**